Justice Graduate Interns

 Justice Graduate Intern for HOME/55H

 Minna Mughal is a graduate student pursuing a Master’s in Management at McDonough School of Business.
 She is originally from California, obtaining a Marketing degree from The University of San Francisco.
 During her time in San Francisco, she spent a majority of her time volunteering at shelters around the city, such as St. Anthony’s Foundation and built community with the clients she worked with.
 As Cultural Awareness Chair in her sorority, Delta Zeta Xi Lambda, she created and facilitated various workshops on social justice and impact to encourage her sisters to focus on issues within the San Francisco community itself.
 In the future, Minna hopes to integrate her passion for social justice and bring ethical values into her leadership positions.
-On the weekends you can find Minna at the National Gallery of Art or perusing the different shops on Wisconsin Ave.
+On the weekends you can find Minna at the National Gallery of Art or perusing the different shops on Wisconsin Avenue.